Cultural ecology: Human species

-Ecology
+Ecology of man

 Moves to produce prescriptions for adjusting human culture to ecological realities were also afoot in North America.
-Paul Sears, in his 1957 Condon Lecture at the University of Oregon, titled "The Ecology of Man," he mandated "serious attention to the ecology of man" and demanded "its skillful application to human affairs."
+In his 1957 Condon Lecture at the University of Oregon, entitled "The Ecology of Man", American ecologist Paul Sears called for "serious attention to the ecology of man" and demanded "its skillful application to human affairs".
 Sears was one of the few prominent ecologists to successfully write for popular audiences.
 Sears documents the mistakes American farmers made in creating conditions that led to the disastrous Dust Bowl.
 This book gave momentum to the soil conservation movement in the United States.

+The "ecology of man" as a limiting factor which "should be respected", placing boundaries around the extent to which the human species can be manipulated, is reflected in the views of Popes Benedict XVI, and Francis.

 Impact on nature

 During this same time was J.A.
 Lauwery's Man's Impact on Nature, which was part of a series on 'Interdependence in Nature' published in 1969.
 Both Russel's and Lauwerys' books were about cultural ecology, although not titled as such.
 People still had difficulty in escaping from their labels.
 Even Beginnings and Blunders, produced in 1970 by the polymath zoologist Lancelot Hogben, with the subtitle Before Science Began, clung to anthropology as a traditional reference point.
 However, its slant makes it clear that 'cultural ecology' would be a more apt title to cover his wide-ranging description of how early societies adapted to environment with tools, technologies and social groupings.
 In 1973 the physicist Jacob Bronowski produced The Ascent of Man, which summarised a magnificent thirteen part BBC television series about all the ways in which humans have moulded the Earth and its future.